leanprover-community/lean4web/Projects/README.md

 This will add an entry `My Cool Example` to the Example menu which loads the file from `Projects/my-cool-project/MyCustomProject/Demo1.lean`.

-You might want to look at the provided `mathlib-demo` project for comparison.
+You might want to look at the provided `MathlibDemo` project for comparison.